 - 5.1 Resource: There are no new financial implications from the work plan as the Council has agreed to resource the redesign process until June 2018.
-In terms of staffing resources, opportunities for engaging staff and Trade Unions in the redesign process will be discussed at the Staff Partnership Forum on 28th August 2017.
-Any issues arising can be fed back verbally at the Board meeting. - 5.2 Legal: There are no new legal implications arising from the work plan.
-If legal implications arise from specific work streams these will be reported to Members. - 5.3 Community (Equality, Poverty and Rural): The work plan includes the need for peer reviews to have community impacts clarified and a key work stream is around the action needed to demonstrate the Council becoming more community-minded. - 5.4 Climate Change: There are no climate change implications at this time, although the peer reviews into grey fleet, car parking and fleet maintenance may have implications.
-These will be identified when the reviews are reported. - 5.5 Risk: The risk of the redesign process losing pace and impact will be mitigated by the work plan. - 5.6 Gaelic: There are no Gaelic implications.
+However redesign of the Council must help address the Council's affordability challenges and reduce the expected budget gap over the next five years.
+It will do this in a planned rather than reactive way and involve staff and Trade Unions. - 5.2 Legal: There are no new legal implications arising from the work plan.
+If legal implications arise from specific work streams these will be reported to Members. - 5.3 Community (Equality, Poverty and Rural): The work plan includes the need for peer reviews to have community impacts clarified and a key work stream is around the action needed to demonstrate the Council becoming more community-minded. - 5.4 Climate Change: There are no climate change implications at this time, although the peer reviews into grey fleet, car parking and fleet maintenance may have implications on managing carbon emissions.
+These will be identified when the reviews are reported. - 5.5 Risk: The risk of the redesign process losing pace and impact will be mitigated by the work plan.

+5.6 Gaelic: There are no Gaelic implications.